 CVHS students and staff have doubtless noticed the bold white “X” marks on many of the school’s pine trees.
-According to the school, these trees have been marked for removal by the Marietta tree extraction, and will be gone after students get back from winter break.
+According to the school, these trees have been marked for removal and will be gone after students get back from winter break.

 Staff members were notified on Dec.
 5 that the trees, which have stood on campus grounds since the school’s inception over 50 years ago, will be removed over a three-day period during winter break.
 There was no plan to notify students of the change.